beckyrussoniello/marathon-stats/README.markdown

 Why?
 ----

 Currently, results are posted online for most races.
-However, depending on who organized the race and what company did the chip timing, esults might be hosted on any number of different websites.
-There is no centralized information source or standard type of interface, and many of the websites are poorly designed and difficult to search.
+However, depending on who organized the race and what company did the chip timing, results might be hosted on any number of different websites.
+There is no centralized information source or standard interface design, and many of the websites are difficult to use.

 I aim to collect race results in one place, to track runners' progress over time, and to reach interesting data insights about contemporary distance running in the US.